 With a kid in tow, anything that can help you avoid long lines is worth it in my book!
 So I decided to sign-up my whole family.

-Because a few of my family members (myself included!) recently took advantage of the awesome sign-up bonuses the AMEX Business Platinum and Chase Sapphire Reserve cards, we were all able to register for Global Entry, for FREE!
+Because a few of my family members (myself included!) recently took advantage of the awesome welcome bonuses, The Business Platinum® Card from American Express OPEN and Chase Sapphire Reserve cards, we were all able to register for Global Entry, for FREE!